 Facial pain occurs when facial nerves come into contact with structures such as blood vessels.
-It is a complex condition that requires advanced treatment from experienced neurosciences specialists.
+It is a complex condition that requires advanced treatment from experienced specialists.

-About facial pain
+Types of facial pain

 There are several types of facial pain:

 - Glossopharyngeal neuralgia is a pain condition involving the back of the throat

 - Nervus intermedius involves pain sensation deep within the ear

 - Occipital neuralgia involves the nerves that run up the spine to the scalp

 - Trigeminal neuralgia involves the 5th cranial nerve

 Facial pain symptoms and risks

 People with facial pain report pain that feels like a lightning bolt or lancing sensation.
 The pain may come on very suddenly and last for a few seconds to a minute or 2.